Hava-Kantrowitz/spreadsheets/resources/README.txt

     - Updated the controller to contain an onScroll method that is called with the vertical and horizontal scroll methods so that when scrolling the new columns remain the same

+Feature 2: Supporting column references

+    Changes made:

+    - Modified parser to allow for inputs of columns
+    - Modified reference class to allow for column references
+    - Modified each type of cell function's evaluate method in order to allow for column references in reference class
+    - Added method to Spreadsheet interface that gets all cells in a given column or multiple given columns

 HOMEWORK 8

 When our provider's gave us their code, they informed us that they had never gotten their views to